firepress-org/Code-Injection-for-Ghost-themes/README.md

 ## What is this?

-In Ghost, there is a section to inject snippets.
-It’s under the Code injection section.
+Under the Code injection section, users can insert their own code to overide the theme.

 ![pic](/img/2018-04-01_10h04.jpg)

 ## What does it means for the end-user?

-There is a few element clients wants to easily configure like:
+There is a few elements clients wants to easily configure like:

 - Logo size
 - Color of title & paragraph text